okkevaneck/prospr/docs/source/quickstart.rst

 Built-in algorithms
 -------------------
-Prospr offers some algorithms for finding the most optimal conformation of a Protein.
+Prospr offers some algorithms for folding Proteins.
 These are included in the C++ core, making them time efficient relative to Python alternatives.
 The :doc:`api` contain a list of all available built-in algorithms.
-They can all easily be used via a direct import, as is shown below.
+They can all be easily used via a direct import, as is shown below.

 .. code-block:: python